Does teeth whitening for sensitive teeth exist? And if so, what are your best options?

 How long does teeth sensitivity last after whitening?

 Sensitivity from teeth whitening usually only lasts up to 48 hours after a whitening procedure.
 To relieve symptoms, you should use toothpaste or serum that helps reduce sensitivity.
+Your dentist can recur to a preventive method or prescribe a toothpaste or medication to reduce post-bleaching discomfort.

 Can I get my teeth whitened if I have sensitive teeth?